Classification of homogeneous functors in manifold calculus: The map

 \begin{proof} This follows immediately from Lemmas~\ref{esur_lem}, \ref{full_lem} and \ref{ffull_lem} as it is well known that a fully faithful and essentially surjective functor is an equivalence of categories. \end{proof}

-\section{The map $\lamb \colon \futma \slash we \lra [\tmd, \ahd]$}
+\section{The map $\lamb \colon \futma \slash \textgoth{w} \lra [\tmd, \ahd]$}

 Recall the category $\fuca$ (which was called $\mcalk$ for convenience in Section~\ref{fautm_futma_subsection}) from Definition~\ref{fuca_defn}.
 It turns out that it is a small category since $\utm$ and $\ca$ are both small.
 In this section and the next one, we will view $\fuca$ as a set.
-Choose a well-order on the set of vertices of $\tm$, and let $\tmd$ denote the canonical associated simplicial set.
-Recall the simplicial set $\ahd$ from Section~\ref{ahd_subsection}, and let $\htah$ denote the set of simplicial maps $\tmd \lra \ahd$.
-The goal of this section is to define a map $\Lambda \colon \fuca \lra \htah$ and prove Proposition~\ref{lambda_prop} below, which says that $\Lambda(F)$ is homotopic to $\Lambda(F')$ whenever $F$ is weakly equivalent to $F'$.
-The notion of homotopy between two simplicial maps we use is the one from \cite[Section I.6]{goe_jar09}.
+By a well-ordering on a set, we mean a total ordering such that every non-empty subset has a smallest element.
+Choose a well-ordering on the set of vertices of $\tm$, and let $\tmd$ denote the canonical associated simplicial set where the simplices of $\tm$ are the non-degenerate simplices of $\tmd$.